dahai0013/AZURE_vSRX_with_Terraform/README.md

   3. upload this repo to your laptop
   4. create a file: var_value.tfvars ( .tfvars extension is important )
   5. download terraform ( on window it will be an .exe file )
-  6. in the local repro directory, run the command:  terraform --
+  6. in the local repro directory, run the command: terraform.exe <command_here>  --var-file="var_value.tfvars"

 ### Prerequisites